Question from Kyle: I have a high-end MacBook Pro that I currently use for both work and pleasure.

-And yes, they also work extremely well with YouTube (Chrome O.S. and YouTube are both owned by Google and they take pains to make sure they work well together).
+And yes, they also work extremely well with YouTube because both Chrome OS and YouTube are owned by Google and they take pains to make sure they work well together).

-The primary downside to owning a Chromebook is its inability to run Windows programs, but it sounds like that won’t be an issue for you in your situation.
+The primary downside to owning a Chromebook is its inability to run Windows or Mac programs, but it sounds like that won’t be an issue for you in your situation.

 Bottom line: If all you want your new laptop to do is serve up YouTube videos, I doubt if you’ll find a better option for the money than a Chromebook.